-Since this chapter is about starting a business, there’s no better place to talk about self-directed IRAs.
+Since this chapter is about unique or custom entity structures, there’s no better place to talk about self-directed IRAs.
 What the heck is a self-directed IRA?
 Just because you make investment choices within your retirement accounts, does not mean they are self-directed.
 Sure, in a practical sense they are.
 But a self-directed IRA in the context of this section is about a very specific investment vehicle.

 Why would you consider this option?
 Let’s assume that you want to invest into rental properties (which is a great augmenting retirement strategy by the way.. we are huge fans), but all your money is tied up in an IRA.
 You are 50 years old, and can’t touch it without penalty.
 The bank won’t let you borrow against it.
 You might be hosed.

 However, if you set up a self-directed IRA and roll your existing IRA into it, you can have the IRA invest into the rental property.
 But there is another reason why this might make sense.
 The S&P 500 index for the past 20 years has returned 9.22%.
 Not bad.
 Yet in some situations, rental properties might beat or in some cases, crush, the returns of the stock market.
 And it creates some diversification within your financial planning.